melt-umn/ableC-tensors/docs/FeatureSet.md

    3 4
  ```

-  Can use `ones`, `zeroes` and `rand` to populate a matrix of dimensions
+  Can use `ones()`, `zeroes()` and `rand()` to populate a matrix of
-  passed as an argument
+  dimensions passed as an argument

-  We can use `dims` as a function that returns the dimensions of an array.
+  We can use `dims()` as a function that returns the dimensions of an
+  array.

+  Functions numCols and numRows will also be implemented to return the
+  number of rows and columns.

 ### Lang Independent Lin Algebra
 - Dot Product :: (array a1, array a2) -> (array a3)